ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

                use-external: false # if you do not wish to use Jira for user management
            version-control:
                url: http://localhost:8080

+The values configured here are sufficient for a basic Artemis setup that allows for running programming exercises with the local VC and local CI systems.

 ..
 HINT::
    If you are running Artemis in Windows, you also need to add a property ``artemis.continuous-integration.docker-connection-uri`` with the value ``tcp://localhost:2375``.